 A lightbox is an image overlay that takes control of the rest of your site when a customer exhibits a certain behavior or arrives on a certain page type.
-Lightboxes can be an effective way to direct visitors' attention to a specific site element or image.

 Types of Lightboxes

-- Lightbox on Click: This action, created by Monetate, contains HTML and JavaScript that you can customize.
+• Lightbox on Click: You can build an image-based version of this type of lightbox as well as a version that contains HTML and JavaScript.
 On-click lightboxes open when a customer clicks a specific element instead of on opening or arriving on a page.
-Contact your dedicated CSM for more information.

 Lightbox ID